For better security, avoid installing WordPress sites with the user name “admin”.

 phpMyAdmin databases

 The user name is located in the “user login” column.
-To edit the username simply double-click on this text you want to change …
+To edit the field just double-click on this text you want to change …

-Log out of your server if you’re finished and reopen the browser to your WordPress site.
-You may find that your session has expired.
-Log in again with your new administration details …
+Log out of your server when you’re done and return to your WordPress site.
+You may find that your session is expired.
+Log in again with your new administration login credentials …

-You should see that your user name has been updated.
-However, your admin details will probably still display the previous “nickname” …
+You will see that the user name has been updated.
+However, your admin details will probably still be displaying the previous “nickname” …

-To change the “nickname”, open your Users area and click the Edit link below your username …
+To edit the “nickname”, access your Users area and click on the Edit link below the user name …

-You can also get to the Profile section by clicking on the Edit My Profile link in the “Howdy, User” panel …
+You can also access your Profile section if you click on the Edit My Profile link in the “Howdy, User” screen …

 Click Update Profile to save your new settings …